Deborah Lawrie: Later career

 Lawrie progressed to jet aircraft, going on to fly the McDonnell Douglas DC-9, Boeing 727 and Boeing 737 with Ansett Airlines.
 She was one of 1,640 pilots who resigned en masse following the 1989 Australian pilots' dispute.
 She briefly returned to teaching and had her first child, Thomas, in January 1991.
 A biography of Lawrie was published by Allen & Unwin in 1992.

 In 1993 she moved to the Netherlands and joined KLM as a Fokker 50 pilot.
 In 1994 she became a Fokker 50 instructor.
 In 1998 she became Flight Safety Manager and Chief Flight Safety Investigator for KLM Cityhopper.
 Until 2007 she was also a senior Airbus A330 captain with KLM.

 Now divorced, she has resumed using the name Deborah Lawrie.

 After reaching the mandatory retirement age for airline pilots in Europe, Lawrie returned to Australia in 2008.
 She joined Jetstar Airways as Safety Investigations Manager and occasional pilot to maintain her Airbus A320 type rating.
-In July 2012 she joined Tigerair Australia and was an Airbus A320 Captain and instructor.
+In July 2012 she joined Tigerair Australia and was an Airbus A320 Captain and instructor, later retraining on the Boeing 737-800.
+When the Tigerair brand was retired by Virgin Australia Holdings in 2020 she transferred to Virgin Australia.

+As of November 2023, Lawrie is the world's oldest female commercial pilot.

+Honours and recognition

+Lawrie was inducted onto the Victorian Honour Roll of Women in 2001.

-Lawrie was made a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to aviation as a commercial pilot, and to women in the profession".
-As of March 2020, she is the world's oldest female commercial pilot.
+She was appointed a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to aviation as a commercial pilot, and to women in the profession".
 In June 2020 she was inducted into the Australian Aviation Hall of Fame.

+Legacy

+In November 2023, a flyover of the Sydney Gateway leading into the Sydney Airport domestic terminal buildings was named the Deborah Lawrie Flyover.
+Lawrie, who was present at the flyover's name unveiling, said she was "honoured to be recognised as a trailblazer for women in aviation".